NainishK/vscode-codenotes/README.md

 ## Features

 - **Sticky Notes**: Attach notes to any line of code in any file.
+- **Move Notes**: Move sticky notes to a different line.
 - **Color Coding**: Choose from a palette of colors or pick any custom color for each note.
 - **Sidebar Management**: View, search, filter, and delete notes from the sidebar.
 - **Sorting**: Notes in the sidebar are sorted by filename and line number for easy navigation.
 - **Highlighting**: Annotated lines are decorated in the editor with your chosen color.
 - **Multiline Notes**: Add detailed, multiline notes using a webview UI.
+- **Rich Text Formatting**: Use bold, italic, underline, lists, and text color in your notes.
 - **Persistent**: Notes are saved in `.vscode/notes.json` and persist across sessions.

 ## Usage

 1. **Add a Sticky Note**
-   - Right-click any line in your code and choose **Add Sticky Note**.
+   - Place your cursor on the line where you want to add a sticky note.
-   - Or use the command palette: `CodeNotes: Add Sticky Note`.
+   - Use the command palette: `CodeNotes: Add Sticky Note`.
    - Enter your note and select a color from the palette or use the custom color picker.
    - Click **Save**.